Noise Levels in Dignowity Hill, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Dignowity Hill

 Average noise levels for Dignowity Hill residents, grouped by direction from the center of Dignowity Hill.
-Western Dignowity Hill carries the highest population-weighted average; Eastern Dignowity Hill carries the lowest.
-Just 12% of residents in Eastern Dignowity Hill live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Dignowity Hill.
+The highest population-weighted average is in southwestern Dignowity Hill; the lowest is in eastern Dignowity Hill, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Dignowity Hill